ahardiag/cluster-tools-md/README.md

 - `multiRDF` is a wrapper of MDAnalysis tools for computing Radial Distribution Functions from MD trajectories.
 In particular, it allows to apply sequentially the same analysis on several trajectories.

-See the README file in all subdirectories.
+See the README file for each subdirectory.

 Citation